 Even though these programs are called “foreclosure mediation,” mediation is only one part of a much larger effort to bring homeowners and lenders together to address what would happen to each home on a case-by-case basis.
 Homeowners might meet with a housing counselor several times to gather all the documents necessary to apply for a modified loan.
 They might receive legal information prior to mediation or be represented by a lawyer during the mediation process.

 With all this preparation, the actual mediation is still often the only time that all the parties – homeowners (and their lawyer if they have one), lawyer for the lender and a representative of the lender – all focus on one particular case.
 This opportunity to communicate directly about the intricacies of a particular case is a hallmark of foreclosure mediation that distinguishes it from any other effort to address foreclosure.

-Now that the foreclosure mediation grant is in its final year, two milestones along the way are clear indicators of success.
-First, the Attorney General extended funding for the programs from three years to five.
-Second, in the three jurisdictions where RSI is administering foreclosure mediation programs, the courts are working to continue the mediation programs after the Attorney General funding ends.
-This commitment to continuing these programs, even as the housing crisis is slowly abating in Illinois, is one more indicator of the success of foreclosure mediation in the state.
+In the three jurisdictions where RSI administered foreclosure mediation programs, the courts elected to continue the mediation programs even after financial support from the Attorney General had concluded.
+This commitment to continuing these programs is one more indicator of the success of foreclosure mediation in the state.